Court Reminder SMS: How Jurisdictions Are Reducing Failure to Appear Rates

 • Baseline FTA rate: 28%

-• With SMS reminders: 22% FTA rate
+• With SMS reminders: a notable FTA rate

 • FTA reduction: 6 percentage points (21% relative reduction)